 Step 7: Set m = m + 1 and go to Step 2.

-The package dclone (S´olymos, 2010) from the R project (R Core Team, 2012) has been used again to program the algorithm, analogously to the way the data cloning algorithm was programmed to estimate the SV model.
-Initial values have been simulated directly from the prior distribution.
+Again, the dclone package (S´olymos, 2010) from the R project (R Core Team, 2012) was used to program the algorithm, analogously to how the data cloning algorithm was programmed to estimate the SV model.
+The initial values were simulated directly from the prior distribution.

-The same procedure used for the SV model will be followed to analyze the quality of the estimates.
-Therefore, a series with 245 observations will be simulated using the following para- meters for the model: ϕ = 0.97, ση = 0.12, σ∗2 = 0.2, b = 0.2 and d = 0.1.
-The parameters of the model will then be estimated using the series data, and the proximity of the estimated values to the real values, as well as the standard errors of estimation, will be examined.
-Confidence intervals will also be obtained for the parameters and it will be checked if they include the true values.
+The same procedure as for the SV model was followed to analyze the quality of the estimates.
+Therefore, a series with 245 observations was simulated using the following parameters for the model: ϕ = 0.97, ση = 0.12, σ∗2 = 0.2, b = 0.2, and d = 0.1.
+The parameters of the model were then estimated using the series data, and the proximity of the estimated values to the real values and the standard errors of estimate were examined.
+Confidence intervals were also obtained for the parameters to test whether they include the true values.

-To determine the optimal number of clones, the following criteria from the dclone package will be employed: maximum eigenvalue of the posterior variance, minimum squared error, R2 and Rˆ (Lele et al., 2010 and Brooks and Gelman, 1998).
-It can be noted that, as this model have one more parameter, it is necessary to use a considerable higher number of clones to achieve convergence.
-After trying several estimations it has been possible to conclude that 40 clones are enough to make quality estimates that are not substantially improved by including a larger number of clones.
+To determine the optimal number of clones, the following criteria from the dclone package were employed: maximum eigenvalue of the posterior variance, minimum squared error, R2, and Rˆ (Lele et al., 2010, and Brooks and Gelman, 1998).
+As this model had one more parameter than the previous one, a considerably higher number of clones needed to be used in order to achieve convergence.
+After testing several estimates, we concluded that 40 clones are sufficient to make high-quality estimates that are not substantially improved by including a larger number of clones.
 Hence, the optimal number of clones is set at 40.

-The table 2 shows in columns the real data used to estimate the series, the estimates obtained, the standard errors of estimation and the confidence intervals for each parameter.
-The table also includes the estimates obtained using the MCMC method, with their respective standard errors, for the purpose of comparing the estimation quality between the two methodologies.
+Table 2 shows the real data used to estimate the series, the estimates obtained, the standard errors of estimate, and the confidence intervals for each parameter.
+It also includes the estimates obtained using the MCMC method, with their respective standard errors, for the purpose of comparing the quality of the estimates yielded by the two methodologies.
 Figure 2 displays the posterior distributions of the parameters obtained by the algorithm.